polyverse/ropoly/README.md

 ## Run Instructions for Docker
-The container must be run with --cap-add=SYS_PTRACE --security-opt seccomp=unconfined --privileged Port 8008 must be mapped to a port on the host with -p in order to view output.
+The container must be run with --cap-add=SYS_PTRACE --security-opt seccomp=unconfined --privileged Port 8008 must be mapped to a port on the host with -p in order to interact with client.

 ## Command Line Options